 Schedule some time to review the previous year’s books with your bookkeeper.
 Make sure any questions they have for you have been resolved.
 Ensure all your accounts are fully reconciled.
 Review the balance sheet for the proper recognition of new asset purchases.
 Being comfortable with your books before your tax appointment will make the process go smoother for both you and your tax preparer.

-If you use your personal vehicle for business, deducting the standard mileage rate on your tax return is usually more beneficial than paying for actual vehicle expenses throughout the year.
-The trick, of course, is you have to actually track your mileage.
-Fortunately, the days of keeping a paper log are behind us, and there are a number of apps you can install on your smartphone to make tracking mileage painless.
+If you use your personal vehicle for business, deducting the standard mileage rate on your tax return is usually more beneficial than deducting your actual vehicle expenses for the year.
+The trick, of course, is you have to track your mileage in order to take the correct deduction.
+Fortunately, the days of keeping a paper log are behind us, and there are a number of mileage tracking apps you can install on your smartphone to make tracking mileage painless.

-The third tip on our small business tax preparation checklist is to gather your bank statements.
+The third tip on our small business tax preparation checklist is to gather your financial records.

 Do you purchase things for your business using your personal Amazon account?
-Have you ever used your family PayPal account to easily subscribe for a business service?
-Even if you use your personal funds for business expenses, those expenses are legitimate tax deductions.
-However, if you aren’t careful you could overlook them since they are not included on your business bank and credit card statements.
+Have you ever used your family PayPal account to subscribe to a business service?
+As much as possible, you should always separate personal from business finances, but even if you do use a personal account for business expenses, those expenses are legitimate tax deductions.
 That’s why scanning your personal expenses for business purchases makes our small business tax preparation checklist.

 How do you capture these expenses?
 Review your personal account activity for the previous year, and isolate any business expenses you find in them.
 If you act before the end of the tax year, you can write yourself a reimbursement check from your business bank account and capture the expenses that way.